UBC-CIC/course-flexibility/docs/UserGuide.md

 #### Faculty Analysis

 The graph below shows the number of courses, in percentage, of a selected faculty (e.g., Faculty of Science) that were analyzed as "Yes" for a given guideline.
 By hovering the mouse cursor on the data points, a user can see a detailed result of each guideline in a given year.
 For example, 81% of all the analyzed courses in the Faculty of Science were analyzed as "Yes" for the "online recordings of lectures can be accessed" (i.e., REC) guideline in 2023.
+Each guideline has a guideline code or shortcut to help shorten the representation of a guideline.

 ![alt text](assets/dashboard/dashboard_faculty_data.png)